-Due to losses experienced by the Company's Operational Cessation, the Company has experienced recurring net losses and negative cash flows from operations and has an accumulated deficit of approximately \$182,939,102 and a working capital of approximately \$16.8 million at March 31, 2022.
-For the three months ending March 31, 2022, the Company sustained a net loss of \$34,750,964.
-The Company sustained a loss from operations of \$30.7 million and \$2.8 million for the three months ending March 31, 2022 and 2021, respectfully.
-Subsequently, the Company sustained additional operating losses and anticipates additional operating losses for the next twelve months.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+The Company has experienced recurring net losses and negative cash flows from operations and has an accumulated deficit of approximately \$204 million and a working capital of approximately \$5.4 million at September 30, 2022.
+For the three and nine months ended September 30, 2022, the Company sustained loss from operations of \$6.1 million and \$52.3 million, respectively.
+The Company had loss from operations of \$5.8 million and \$10.5 million for the three and nine months ended September 30, 2021, respectively.

 The Company has historically funded its activities to date almost exclusively from debt and equity financing.
 Management's plans in order to meet its operating cash flow requirements include financing activities such as private placements of its common stock, preferred stock offerings, and issuances of debt and convertible debt.
-Although Management believes that it will be able to continue to raise funds by sale of its securities to provide the additional cash needed to meet the Company's obligations as they become due beginning with a loan agreement the Company entered into with Woodford Eurasia Assets, Ltd. ("Woodford") on December 7, 2022 (see Note 16.
+Although Management believes that it will be able to continue to raise funds by sale of its securities to provide the additional cash needed to meet the Company's obligations as they become due beginning with a loan agreement the Company entered into with Woodford Eurasia Assets, Ltd. ("Woodford") on December 7, 2022 (see Note 14.
 Subsequent Events), the Plans for Recommencement of Company Operations to require substantial funds to implement and there is no assurance that the Company will be able to continue raising the required capital.